Starting with R

 Test your installation

 🎉 Congratulations!
-You should now have R and RStudio fully set up with all essential packages!
+You should now have R and Positron fully set up with all essential packages!

 📥 Download Test Script